From BR Bullpen

 Originally drafted by the Montreal Expos 44th overall in the 1987 amateur draft, Lewis spent a few years in the minors before making his big league debut.
 He played only two games professionally in 1987, both in AAA ball.
 He would prove to be a very valuable minor league player over the next few seasons, both as a starter and reliever.
 For example, he posted a 2.58 ERA in 1989 as a starter, and in 1990 with the Jacksonville Expos he posted a 1.26 ERA as a reliever.

 He would mostly be used as a reliever for the rest of his career, with his best season being 1993.
 In 57 games, he posted a 3.26 ERA and 65 strikeouts.
 On March 22, 1996, he was traded by the San Diego Padres with Raul Casanova and Melvin Nieves to the Detroit Tigers for Sean Bergman, Todd Steverson, and minor leaguer Cade Gaspar.
-He pitched in a career-high 72 games in relief for the Tigers in 1996.
+He pitched in a career-high 72 games in relief for the Tigers that season.
 Overall, he went 14-15 in his career, with 191 walks, 244 strikeouts and a 4.88 ERA in 217 games.
 Although his Major League career ended on June 4, 1998, he bounced around around professional baseball until 2003, including time spent in the Korea Baseball Organization.
+Both his debut and final appearances in the big leagues were with the Orioles, although he only pitched four times for the Birds.